isomerpages/moe-marymountconvent/index.md

 image: /images/crest.jpg
 permalink: /
-notification: "Our school would like to invite prospective parents (whose children are entering P1 2024) to sign up for Marymount’s Engagement Sessions, where more will be shared about the school.
-Please follow this link to register for the Engagement Session and School Tour: https://go.gov.sg/joinmcs2023.
+notification: "Our school would like to invite prospective parents (whose children are entering P1 2024) to sign up for Marymount’s Engagement Sessions.
+  Please follow this link to register for the Engagement Session and School
+  Tour: https://go.gov.sg/joinmcs2023.
 Registrations will close on Wednesday, 28 June 2023 (1.30 p.m.)."
 sections:
   - hero:
       background: /images/Homepage/V4.gif